nrfconnect/sdk-nrf/samples/bluetooth/central_bas/README.rst

 .. include:: /includes/tfm.txt

-The sample also requires a device running a BAS Server to connect with (for example, another development kit running the :ref:`peripheral_hids_mouse` or :ref:`peripheral_hids_keyboard` sample, or a Bluetooth® Low Energy dongle and nRF Connect for Desktop).
+The sample also requires a device running a BAS Server to connect with (for example, another development kit running the :ref:`peripheral_hids_mouse` or :ref:`peripheral_hids_keyboard` sample, or a computer with a Bluetooth® Low Energy dongle and `nRF Connect for Desktop`_).

 Overview
 ********

 When connected, the sample subscribes to battery level notifications.
 Every notification that is received is printed to the terminal.
 If the device does not support notifications for the Battery Level Characteristic, press **Button 1** to request for reading the battery level.

 User interface
 **************

 Button 1:
    Send read request for the battery level value.

 Building and running
 ********************